tumblfeed/nzbunity/README.md

 * Opera (?)
 * Edge

+I have verified that NZB Unity can still be installed from the Chrome Web Store in Brave and Vivaldi.
+You should not need to manually install the extension in these browsers.

-To manually install NZB Unity in Chromium browsers:
+If necessary, to manually install NZB Unity in Chromium browsers:

 * Download the latest release ZIP file from the [releases page](https://github.com/tumblfeed/nzbunity/releases)
   * Filename looks like `nzbunity-1.18.2.zip`